Every choice you make opens and closes a door.

 Erik hobbled forward, scrambling over a tide of swarming abominations, falling, crunching monsters beneath his scaled stomach like dead weeds.
 The floor groaned and quaked, and the monsters snarled in surprise.
 Rocked by the blow of a Vatn Björn, he fell again, rolling and picking himself up with creatures flinging from his back.
 Hooked appendages and arms like curved swords reached for him, unable to find purchase on his scaled form.

 “Do you remember the last time we stood in this chamber, under this roof?”
 Ypse asked, watching the unfolding drama, seemingly unperturbed by the brutal battle.
 “We talked about the past and your bloodline.
-Two thousand years ago your forebear escaped from a sorcerer’s cavern and today you’ll die in one.
+A thousand years ago your forebear escaped from a sorcerer’s cavern and today you’ll die in one.
 Fitting don’t you think?
 There’s a kind of poetic symmetry to the whole thing.”